-ImmuneDB is a system to facilitate efficient storage and analysis of high-throughput B- and T-cell sequence data.
+ImmuneDB is a system to efficiently storage and analyze high-throughput B- and T-cell sequencing data.
 It provides V- and J-gene identification, clonal assignment, lineage construction, selection pressure calculation, and thorough exporting functionality.

 It also provides an intuitive and useful web interface a demo of which you can see here.